omkarcloud/botasaurus/README.md

 ### How to configure the Request Decorator?

 The Request Decorator is used to make humane requests.
-Under the hood, to make anti-detect requests, it:
+Under the hood, it uses botasaurus-requests, a library based on hrequests, which incorporates several anti-detect features:
 - Uses browser-like headers in the correct order.
 - Makes a browser-like connection with correct ciphers.
 - Uses `google.com` referer by default to make it appear as if the user has clicked on a link on google.com to visit the page.

-The Request Decorator allows you to configure 2 custom options:
+The Request Decorator only allows you to configure proxy as follows:

-- Setting up proxies
-- Using Stealth Mode

-#### Proxy

-The usage is exactly the same as with the Browser Decorator.

 ```python
 @request(